-The advertised fuel capacity of the fuel tank on your vehicle is equal to the rated refill capacity of the fuel tank as listed in the Refill Capacities section of the Capacities and specifications chapter.
+The advertised fuel capacity of the fuel tank on your vehicle is equal to the rated refill capacity of the fuel tank as listed in the Refill capacities section of this chapter.

 The advertised capacity is the amount of the indicated capacity and the empty reserve combined.
 Indicated capacity is the difference in the amount of fuel in a full tank and a tank when the fuel gauge indicates empty.
 Empty reserve is the small amount of fuel remaining in the fuel tank after the fuel gauge indicates empty.